Bachelor of Science in Nursing

 - health insurance as mandated by TWU’s clinical partners.

-- Professional liability insurance and blood-borne pathogen exposure insurance (covered by course fees) is provided for each student enrolled in a clinical nursing course through the TWU student professional liability group policy.
+- Professional liability insurance and blood-borne pathogen exposure insurance (covered by course fees) are provided for each student enrolled in a clinical nursing course through the TWU student professional liability group policy.

 Requirements for a Clinical Course